 How Therapy for Addiction Recovery Works

-Regardless of where you are in your journey towards addiction recovery, therapy can help you.
+Regardless of where you are in your journey toward addiction recovery, therapy can help you.
 Through your treatment, you will become better prepared to face the challenges you will likely encounter in the real world as a clean and sober person reintegrating back into everyday life.
 Therapy is a vital component of your addiction treatment plan because during therapy for addiction treatment, you will learn how to:

-- Handle triggering situations, people and environments without the need for substances
+- Handle triggering situations, people, and environments without the need for substances

 - Address and express your thoughts and feelings

 - Cope with emotions and past trauma

 - Work through stress in a productive and healthy manner

 - Process your thoughts in a new, healthier way

 - Recognize the signs of, and prevent a relapse

 - Make amends with those you and your addiction have hurt